Targeted Regularization for Causal Effect Estimation with Exponential Dispersion Family Outcomes: Plug-in Estimator

-Since the outcomes $Y$ are sampled from an EDF, we use the negative log-likelihood of the EDF as the loss function for the outcome prediction head.
-For the propensity score head, the negative log-likelihood of $\pi(a|\bx)$ is used as its loss function.
-Consequently, the total loss is formulated as
+\paragraph{Loss function for the plug-in estimator.} Since the outcomes $Y$ are sampled from an EDF, we use the negative log-likelihood of the EDF as the loss function for the outcome prediction head, rather than the MSE used in prior works \citep{shi2019adapting, nie2021vcnet}.
+For the propensity score head, the negative log-likelihood of $\pi(a|\bx)$ is used.
+The total loss for the plug-in estimator is